kido-luci/automatically_guesses_random_words/README.md

 ## **Overview**

-The `getGuessesWord` method is designed to guess a word programmatically based on the rules of a Wordle-like puzzle.
+This project is designed to guess a word programmatically based on the rules of a Wordle-like puzzle.
 It uses a combination of logic and AI tools to generate words that fit specific constraints and conditions derived from previous guesses and results.

 ---